 The Assembly calls attention to the role and status of multi-national companies and the potential danger arising from certain of their activities.
 It expresses the hope that steps may be taken to avoid these dangers.

-The Association expresses its will to do all in its power to promote Euro-Arab co-operation at national level, within the EEC and through international organisations.
+The Association expresses its will to do all in its power to promote Euro-Arab co-operation at the national level, within the EEC, and through international organizations.